DavidVujic/python-polylith-docs/docs/index.md

 > Simple is better than complex. [^2]

 In Python, a file is a module.
-One or more modules in a folder becomes a package.
+One or more modules in a directory becomes a package.
 A good thing with this is that the code will be namespaced when importing it.
 Where does the idea of bricks fit in here?
 Well, a brick is a Python namespace package.
 Simple as that.